 #3 DON’T REHABILITATE

-In 2015, the New South Wales state government conceded it would cost $2 billion to fill in just one single void at Rio Tinto’s Mount Thorley coal mine.
+In 2015, the New South Wales state government conceded it would cost $2 billion to fill in a single void at Rio Tinto's Mount Thorley coal mine.
 Since the amount was so high, a spokesman said, ‘it would not be reasonable to impose a condition that requires Rio Tinto to completely or even partially backfill the final void’.
-The void was four times the size of Sydney’s Centennial Park.
-Nevertheless, a Rio Tinto spokesperson reportedly said ‘[t]he final void will be largely hidden from view due to the surrounding landscape and extensive rehabilitation works planned after mining’.
-From this statement it is clear that Rio Tinto’s understanding of ‘rehabilitation’ falls well short of restoring a site to its former state.

 #4 SELL TO AN UNKNOWN MINNOW

-If an existing mine expands instead of closing, companies can put off provisioning for rehabilitation costs on to their balance sheets.
-For example, when the expansion of Drayton mine in New South Wales was refused, Anglo American made the step of provisioning US$224 million in its financial accounts to pay for shutting down the mine.
+If an existing mine expands instead of closing, companies can put off provisioning for rehabilitation costs in their financial statements.
+When expansion of Drayton mine in New South Wales was refused, Anglo American provisioned US$224 million in its financial accounts to pay for shutting down the mine.
 Not only does expanding a mine buy time to avoid rehabilitation and other closing costs crystallising on balance sheets, it also makes the mine a more attractive prospect for potential buyers.